zero731/NC_Elections_Capstone/README.md

  - **City** (`city_grp`) - Cities within Union County: Monroe, Matthews, Waxhaw, Indian Trail, Other (includes all other cities/ towns within the county) <br>

 For each of the three election years, I modeled voter participation as both a binary target (Vote vs. No vote) and as a multiclass target (Early, Election Day, or No Vote).
+I trained additional binary target models on a dataset that combined all three election years.
-When training both types of models, I tried both Random Forest Classifiers (scikit-learn), and XGboost Classifiers (xgboost).
+When training both binary and multiclass models, I tried both Random Forest Classifiers (scikit-learn), and XGboost Classifiers (xgboost).

 For binary target models I tried Random Forest Classifiers with and without SMOTE to oversample the minority "No Vote" class and XGBoost Classifiers with and without addressing class imbalance with the `scale_pos_weight` hyperparameter.